 Natural deodorant is tricky though, because its effectiveness can depend on your body chemistry—what blocks odor on me might not block odor on you.
 Example: Though I LOVE the scent of rose, when rose is the prominent profile in my deo, my pits start to smell like spaghetti sauce by the end of the day.
 Weird?
 Yes.
 An opportunity to learn?
 Also yes.

-So when the TNK team was curious about a DIY deodorant that actually works, we chatted with Suzanne LeRoux, founder of One Love Organics, a line that I love to recommend to better beauty newbies—it’s accessible, not overwhelming, effective and (bonus) its ECOCERT.
+So when the TNK team was curious about a natural deodorant DIY that actually works, we chatted with Suzanne LeRoux, founder of One Love Organics, a line that I love to recommend to better beauty newbies—it’s accessible, not overwhelming, effective and (bonus) its ECOCERT.
 We are all ears when it comes to OLO because Suzanne even built an ECOCERT manufacturing facility in Georgia to accommodate her desire for the highest quality skincare certification on the market (read more about why that’s important here).

 OLO was one of the very first skincare lines I tried when I started writing for better beauty brands.
 I love the foundation of innovative skincare science that OLO uses to harness the healing power of plants.
 Their speciality is in holistic skincare essentials packed with vitamins and antioxidants for fresh, radiant skin.
 And P.S., if you’ve never tried their Vitamin B Cleansing Oil, girrrrrrrl.
 You are missing out!